HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ---
 layout: post
 title: "Uploading files"
-category: files
+category: ['files' , 'es-files']
 ---

 This topic explores how to upload a PDF file and link to it on your site.
-[Replacing files](/schoolsites-help/files/2014/07/15/replacing-files/) is a separate topic, along with [adding links to external sites](/schoolsites-help/files/2014/07/15/adding-links/) such as sign-up genius.
+[Replacing files](/schoolsites-help/files/es-files/2014/07/15/replacing-files/) is a separate topic, along with [adding links to external sites](/schoolsites-help/es-files/2014/07/15/adding-links/) such as sign-up genius.

 ## Think about it